ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/network-aware-type-system.md

 Here, the type `Person` is an open record type defined with an `inclusive-record-type-descriptor` by using the `"{"` and `"}"` delimiters.
 An open record is not limited to the fields that are declared in the record type.
 Therefore, you can set additional fields that are not explicitly mentioned in the type descriptor.

 The earlier `DoorState` record type was defined explicitly as a closed record type with an exclusive-record-type-descriptor by using the `"{|"` and `"|}"` delimiters.
-Therefore, we were able to list out all the possible shapes in the `DoorState` type.
-If this type was defined as an open record, we would have an infinite number of shapes since `DoorState` values can have any arbitrary field set in the code.
+Therefore, you were able to list out all the possible shapes in the `DoorState` type.
+If this type was defined as an open record, you would have an infinite number of shapes since `DoorState` values can have any arbitrary field set in the code.

 The `Person` record type above has an <a href="/learn/by-example/record-optional-fields.html">optional field</a> `ethnicity` (denoted by the suffix `"?"`).
 This means the field value of `ethnicity` of a `Person` record can be skipped without setting a value.
 Later on, this field can be accessed using the `"?."` operator, which would return a value of type `Ethnicity?`, which is equivalent to the union type `Ethnicity|()`.
 In Ballerina, the nil value and the type is represented by `()`.